haandol/autogen-bedrock/README.md

 # Autogen Bedrock

-This is a simple example of how to use the autogen with bedrock.
+This is a simple example of how to use the Autogen with bedrock.

 # Prerequisites